Deciphering galaxy images using machine vision -- Combining variational autoencoder and principal component analysis for feature extraction: Introduction

-Here, we employ self-supervised ML techniques, such as an autoencoder \citep{Rumelhart1986,Baldi2012,Bank2020}, to minimize human biases and identify extractable features from images using machine vision techniques.
+Here, we employ self-supervised ML techniques, such as an BYOL \citep{Grill2020,Walmsley2022} and autoencoder \citep{Rumelhart1986,Baldi2012,Bank2020}, to minimize human biases and identify extractable features from images using machine vision techniques.
+In this work, we focus on an autoencoder framework.
 Previous successful applications, such as \citet{Cheng2020b,Cheng2021a}, pioneered the use of an autoencoder framework to extract representative and interpretable galaxy structural features for unsupervised ML classifications.
 Since then, using an autoencoder framework for feature extraction has become a common approach for similarity search, anomaly detection, morphological categorisation and classification of galaxies in this field \citep[e.g.][etc]{Hayat2021,Zhou2022,Xu2023,Seo2023,Tohill2024}.
 Despite the growing popularity of self-supervised ML approaches, certain choices -- such as the selection of the number of latent features to use in the architectures and the interpretation of these features -- remain unclear.

 We propose a combination of the autoencoder framework and principal component analysis (PCA) to recombine the features that capture most of the variance in the data.
 In addition to exploring and understanding the visual features directly extracted from images through machine vision, we will investigate whether an optimal number of features exists to capture meaningful representations, and how these can be linked to established structural measurements and physical properties of galaxies.